Canon 750D vs Nikon D5300

 Review summary: Canon 750D vs Nikon D5300

 So what conclusions can be drawn?
 Is the Canon 750D better than the Nikon D5300 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 750D: